Dallas police officer charged with arranging two killings - WTMJ

 Instead, the man told investigators that Riser offered to pay him a total of $9,500 to kidnap and kill Douglas and later Saenz.
 Both were shot and their bodies were dumped in the river, according to the court record.

 The affidavit states that Riser told the hired killer Saenz was an “informant.”
-The document does not elaborate, and police did not immediately respond to questions about whether Saenz had some connection to the department.
+The document does not elaborate, and police declined to answer questions about whether Saenz had some connection to the department.

 The murder charges are not the officer’s first alleged crimes.
 In May 2017, Riser faced a domestic violence charge for allegedly assaulting and injuring an ex-girlfriend.
-It wasn’t immediately clear how that case was resolved, and Garcia declined to comment on it Thursday.
+It wasn’t immediately clear how that case was resolved.
+Police said Riser “received summary discipline for an incident.”

 Riser has been put on administrative leave pending the outcome of an internal affairs investigation.
 Garcia said “we’re going to expedite our process” toward his firing.